 Though Japanese knotweed plant looks like bamboo (and is sometimes referred to as American bamboo, Japanese bamboo or Mexican bamboo), it is not a bamboo.
 But, while it may not be a true bamboo, it still acts like bamboo.
 Japanese knotweed can be very invasive.
 It is also like bamboo in that control methods for Japanese knotweed are almost the same as for controlling bamboo.
 If Japanese knotwood has taken over a part of your yard, keep reading to learn more about how to kill Japanese knotweed.

 Japanese Knotweed Identification

 The Japanese knotweed plant (Fallopia japonica) tends to grow in clumps and can grow up to 13 feet tall in the right conditions, but is often smaller than this.
 The leaves are heart shaped and about the size of your hand and have a red vein running down their center.
 Japanese knotweed stems are the easiest to identify, as they also give it its name.
 The stems are hollow and have “knots” or joints every few inches.
 Japanese knotweed flowers grow at the top of the plants, are cream colored and grow straight up.
 They are about 6-8 inches tall.

 Japanese knotweed plant grows best in damp areas, but will grow anywhere that their roots can find soil.

 How to Get Rid of Japanese Knotweed

 Japanese knotweed plant spreads by rhizomes under the ground.
 Because of this, killing Japanese knotweed is a slow process and you must be diligent and persistent if you are to be successful.

-The most common method for how to kill Japanese knotweed is using glyphosate based herbicide, such as Round-up.
-You will need to use undiluted or at least a high concentration Round-up on this weed.
+The most common method for how to kill Japanese knotweed is using a non-selective herbicide.
+You will need to use undiluted or at least a high concentration on this weed.
 Remember that this is a tough plant and one application of herbicide will not kill Japanese knotweed, it will only weaken it.
 The idea is to spray it repeatedly until the plant uses up all of its energy reserves while trying to regrow repeatedly.